ibexa/documentation-user/docs/permission_management/permission_system.md

 Contributors can be given policies permitting them to only create content.

 If you want to prohibit Editors from accessing content in newspaper sections other than their own, you can add limitations to their policies.
-This means that instead of one Editor, you need to have separate roles for each editor profile: Local Editor, Sports Editor, etc.
+This means that instead of one Editor, you need to have separate roles for each editor profile, for example, Local Editor or Sports Editor.
-All of these roles have the same policies, but to each policy you need to assign a limitation which would mean that the permission covers only one Section (Sports Section, Local News Section etc.) that the editor works in.
+All of these roles have the same policies, but to each policy you need to assign a limitation which would mean that the permission covers only one Section (for example, Sports Section or Local News Section) that the editor works in.

 Aside from policies that define access to content items, there are also many other policy types concerned with administrating the system.
-They cover actions such as activating new users, creating Sections, modifying content types, etc.
+They cover actions, for example, activating new users, creating Sections, or modifying content types.

 For more information about setting up a permission system, see [Work with permissions](work_with_permissions.md).